WilkinGames/deadswitch3-mp-custom/README.md

 ### PM2

 It's useful to automatically restart the server in the event it stops for any reason, especially if you have `maxUptimeHours` set.
 Using PM2 handles this, ensuring the server remains active until manually stopped.
-This is particularily useful if you are hosting on an external service.
+This is particularly useful if you are hosting on an external service.

 Install PM2: